 Since the TI-84 Plus CE was released in 2015, a new version of the operating system, version 5.1 was released.
 As of 2016, the most up-to-date version is 5.1.5, released January 2016.
 This was a minor operating system update in terms of features, adding a leading zero for decimal numbers.
 However, it includes bug fixes and performance improvement, and new operating system releases signal that Texas Instruments is committed to continuing to support this calculator going forward, which is important if you intend to make this your graphing calculator for 4 years of high school or college.

 Bottom Line TI-84 Plus CE Review

 If you’ve made it this far in the article, I’ll assume you are a buyer that is serious about the TI-84 family rather than the TI-Nspire (review) family, which is the other serious contender from TI and still my favorite, despite the fact that I’m seriously impressed with the new CE.
 With Texas Instruments discontinuing the TI-84 Plus Silver Edition and the TI-84 Plus C Silver Edition, buyers will soon have just two choices in the TI-84 family:

 - TI-84 Plus (black edition)

 Lets briefly compare the TI-84 Plus CE vs. TI-84 Plus.
-Prices will fluctuate, but I my best guess is that there will be about a $25-$30 difference between these models.
+Prices fluctuate, but typically there is a $20-$25 difference between these models.
 There is no question that I’d pay that little bit extra to get the TI-84 Plus CE as the CE makes the gap between color and black & white models even wider than it was with the TI-84 Plus C.